This page contains affiliate links. Please read our disclosure for more info.

 Ubud is easy to get around on foot or motorbike so you could choose a hotel close to one of the main yoga studios and create your own retreat.

 There is a huge variety of accommodation in Ubud from $8 homestays to $800 resorts.
-Have a look on our favourite hotel search site Booking.com to find the perfect place for your yoga holiday.
+Search here to find the perfect place for your yoga holiday.

 Ubud Resorts with Free Yoga for Guests

-If you want to splurge on somewhere fancy these resorts offer free yoga classes for guests.
+If you want to splurge on somewhere fancy, these resorts offer free yoga classes for guests.
+Some of the resorts are quite affordable, while The Four Seasons is the ultimate in luxury—it’s where the Obamas stayed in 2017.

-- Blooming Lotus – Affordable retreats and teacher training in luxury villas outside Ubud.
+- Blooming Lotus – Affordable yoga retreats and teacher training in luxury villas outside Ubud.

 - OneWorld Retreats Kumara – Boutique resort and spa with ongoing yoga retreats.